-Prerequisites: CS192 and ET105
+Prerequisites: CS192 and ET105 with a "C" or better

 This is an introductory course to the fundamentals of digital electronics.
 Topics include number systems and codes, logic gates, Boolean algebra, combinational circuits and PLCs.
 Sequential circuits are introduced.
 Circuits are implemented using circuit simulation software and also using a hardware description language.